raffaeu/aws-training/README.md

 This repository contains all training materials for practicing with AWS services, in order to pass the various certification exams.
 Inside the repository, you will find the following items:

-- `study sheets`: they contain all key areas of knowledge required for a specific certification
-- `cloud formations`: they contain various templates that can be used to analyze a specific configuration (i.e. _how to create an S3 bucket_)
-- `project template`: they contain various sample applications that can be used to analyze specific setup (i.e. _a micro service architecture_)
+- `study-sheets`: Various Study sheets with notes and tips of the arguments that you need to learns in order to pass a specific certification.
+- `cloud-formations`: Various cloud formations, useful to understand how to "setup" some settings on a specific service
+  - `architectures`: Real architectures with a Diagram, an explanation and a Cloud Formation template ready to be deployed.
+  - `services`: Single Cloud Formation template to address specific Services with specific settings.